DoraeMishelle/guide-UE-blueprints/blueprint_guide.md

 ![alt text](<ue blueprint image.png>)

-In this image, the boxes are nodes and they all connect to each other in some logical way through the curved lines attached to them.
+In this image, the boxes are called nodes and they all connect to each other in some logical way through the curved lines attached to them.
 So, lets get started!

-### Intention
+### Intention for this guide

 We will start by making changes and configuring settings in the level, then using C++ to add preliminary logic, and lastly we will build out the details in the blueprint to acheieve the blueprint pictured above.